Interview Query

 This table shows the total sales amount for each department, grouped by the fiscal quarter.
 The ‘OtherSales’ column includes sales from departments not listed specifically (like ‘Finance’ in the transactions table).

-While calculating the total compensation per job role, we’ll include the CASE WHEN statement to apply conditional logic to distinguish between job types and compute remuneration accordingly.
+While calculating the adjusted pay, we’ll include the CASE WHEN statement to apply conditional logic and compute remuneration accordingly.
 Here is the code to get the desired result:

 SELECT